 Our success will depend significantly on our ability to obtain and maintain patent and other proprietary protection for commercially important technology, inventions and know-how related to our business; defend and enforce our patents, should they issue; preserve the confidentiality of our trade secrets; and operate without infringing the valid and enforceable patents and proprietary rights of third parties.
 We also rely on know-how, continuing technological innovation and in-licensing opportunities to develop, strengthen and maintain the proprietary position of our product candidates.
-Our owned and licensed patent applications relate to formulations and methods of use of SAGE-547, and compositions and methods of use of certain other GABA_A receptor modulators, including genus and species claims to SAGE-217, SAGE-105, SAGE-324 and SAGE-689 and NMDA receptor modulators, including SAGE-718.
-We have an issued patent covering the composition of matter of SAGE-217, as well as formulations and methods of use.
-We also have allowed genus and species claims covering SAGE-689 which we expect to issue in a patent.
+Our owned and licensed patent applications relate to formulations and methods of use of brexanolone, and compositions and methods of use of certain other GABAA receptor modulators, including genus and species claims to SAGE-217, SAGE-105, SAGE-324 and SAGE-689 and NMDA receptor modulators, including SAGE-718.

-We currently have one issued patent covering the composition of matter of SAGE-217 and one issued patent covering the composition of matter of SAGE-689.
-We do not have any other issued patents covering our lead product candidates, SAGE-547, SAGE-217, SAGE-718, SAGE 105, or SAGE-324.
+We currently have one issued patent covering the composition of matter of SAGE-217, one issued patent covering the composition of matter of SAGE-689, and one issued patent covering methods of using SAGE-689.
+We do not have any other issued patents covering our lead product candidates, brexanolone, SAGE-217, SAGE-718, SAGE 105, or SAGE-324.
 We cannot provide any assurances that any of our pending patent applications will mature into issued patents and, if they do, that such patents will include, claims with a scope sufficient to protect our product candidates or otherwise provide any competitive advantage.
-For example, the patent applications that may provide coverage for SAGE-547 only cover particular formulations and particular methods of using such formulations to treat seizure conditions, such as SRSE and to treat depressive disorders such as PPD and MDD.
+For example, the patent applications that may provide coverage for brexanolone only cover particular formulations and particular methods of using such formulations to treat seizure conditions, such as SRSE and to treat depressive disorders such as PPD and MDD.
 As a result, if a patent issues from such patent applications, it would not prevent third-party competitors from creating, making and marketing alternative formulations, that fall outside the scope of our patent claims or practicing alternative methods.
-There can be no assurance that any such alternative formulations will not be equally effective as our formulation of SAGE-547.
+There can be no assurance that any such alternative formulations will not be equally effective as our formulation of brexanolone.
 Moreover, other parties have developed technologies that may be related or competitive to our approach, and may have filed or may file patent applications and may have received or may receive patents that may overlap or conflict with our patent applications, either by claiming the same methods or formulations or by claiming subject matter that could dominate our patent position.
 Such third-party patent positions may limit or even eliminate our ability to obtain patent protection for certain inventions.